unm-digital-history/campus-history/essays/sub/index.md

 ## Bibliography

+- Daniel, Ella, and Paloma Chapa.
+“16 Arrested After Pro-Palestine Protesters Occupy the SUB: UNM Solidarity Encampment, Week Two.” _Daily Lobo_, May 1, 2024. https://www.dailylobo.com/article/2024/05/16-arrested-after-pro-palestine-protesters-occupy-the-sub.

+- Heady, Ferrel. _One Time Around._ Albuquerque, NM: School of Public Administration, University of New Mexico, 1999.

 - Hooker, Van Dorn, Melissa Howard, and V. B Price. _Only in New Mexico: An Architectural History of the University of New Mexico: The First Century, 1889-1989_.
 Albuquerque, NM: University of New Mexico Press, 2000.

+- Horn, Calvin. _The University in Turmoil and Transition: Crisis Decades at the University of New Mexico._ Albuquerque, NM: Rocky Mountain Pub.
+Co., 1981.

 - University of New Mexico.
-Bainbridge Bunting Photograph Collection, 1870-1980, collection PICT 000-385, box 6	folder 102.
-Center for Southwest Research, University Libraries, University of New Mexico.

-- University of New Mexico.
-Dept. of Facility Planning architectural drawings, 1892-2011, collection SWA UNMFPLAN Drawings, Stack 13	Drawer 01.
-Center for Southwest Research, University Libraries, University of New Mexico.

-- University of New Mexico.
-Dept. of Facility Planning Records, 1889-, collection UNMA 028,Box  34.
+Dept. of Facility Planning Records, 1889-, collection UNMA 028,Box  96.
 Center for Southwest Research, University Libraries, University of New Mexico.